George Lloyd (footballer, born 2000)

-He made his first-team debut at Cheltenham Town during the 2017–18 season and spent much of the following campaign on loan at Hereford.
-He played 18 games for Cheltenham in the 2019–20 season, before scoring four goals in 40 games as they won promotion as champions of League Two in 2020–21.
-He joined Port Vale on loan for the 2021–22 season, but the loan was terminated half way through after he sustained a stomach injury.
-He was loaned out to Grimsby Town in January 2023.
+Lloyd made his first-team debut at Cheltenham Town during the 2017–18 season and spent much of the following campaign on loan at Hereford.
+He played 18 games for Cheltenham in the 2019–20 season before scoring four goals in 40 games as they won promotion as champions of League Two in 2020–21.
+He joined Port Vale on loan for the 2021–22 season, but the loan was terminated halfway through after he sustained a stomach injury.
+He was loaned out to Grimsby Town for the second half of the 2022–23 campaign.
+He signed a permanent deal with Shrewsbury Town in June 2024.